Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Frankston North, placing the area among the bottom 25% of areas assessed nationally

-Frankston North averaged approximately 32 new dwelling approvals annually over recent years.
-Between FY-21 and FY-25, a total of 160 homes were approved, with an additional 17 approved in FY-26 to date.
-Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Frankston North averaged approximately 32 new dwelling approvals per year.
+Over the past five financial years, from FY-21 to FY-25160 homes were approved, and a further 18 have been approved in FY-26 so far.
+Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average expected construction cost for new properties was $259,000, below the regional average, suggesting more affordable housing options.
-In FY-26, commercial approvals totaled $163.6 million, indicating robust local business investment.
-Compared to Greater Melbourne, Frankston North has roughly half the rate of new dwelling approvals per person, placing it among the 29th percentile nationally in terms of buyer choices for new homes.
-This lower activity reflects a mature market and potential development constraints.
-Current building activity consists of 61.0% detached dwellings and 39.0% townhouses or apartments, expanding medium-density options to cater to varying price brackets.
+The average construction cost value of new properties was $259,000, below the regional average, suggesting more affordable housing options for buyers.
+In FY-26, commercial approvals totaling $163.6 million have been registered, indicating robust local business investment.
+Compared to Greater Melbourne, Frankston North has approximately half the rate of new dwelling approvals per person and ranks among the 29th percentile nationally in terms of buyer choices, suggesting more limited options for buyers and supporting demand for existing homes.
+New building activity in Frankston North shows 61.0% detached dwellings and 39.0% townhouses or apartments, indicating an expanding range of medium-density housing options that cater to various price brackets.
+This shift reflects the reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, marking a significant change from the current housing mix, which is predominantly houses (89.0%).

 Frequently Asked Questions - Development